 Student Affairs encourages students to take control of their co-curricular involvement by ﬁnding meaningful opportunities that add to their overall learning and development as engaged members of the University community.
 This could be achieved by joining a student group, attending events, working on campus, developing leadership skills, and being recognized for taking an active role in your development.

 Engagement outside of the classroom is more than being involved; it is about investing time and energy into intentional experiences that contribute to academic, career and personal goals.
 While there are many opportunities designed to enhance student experience, students define what's important to them and engage in the opportunities that help them grow in their own way.

-Engagement is important right now because it promotes...
+Engagement is important because it promotes...

 - Positive mental health